 Makie from Futari Ecchi constantly tries to get Makoto to have an affair with her.

-Gambit who been hitting on Rogue for half-a-dozen issues before his wife Belladonna suddenly turned up - although in fairness, he did have good reason to treat the marriage as effectively over.
+Gambit who been hitting on Rogue for half-a-dozen issues before his estranged wife Belladonna suddenly turned up.

 In Dirty SympathyKlavier falls in love and later enters a romantic relationship with Apollo while he is still with Daryan.